Frequently Asked Questions: CONCEPT

 Q: How to compile the GTK-server for MacOSX?

 A: Please read the instructions written by Leonardo Cecchi.
+EDIT: the GTK port for MacOSX is ready!
+Just install this port and compile GTK-server from the source.

 Q: On which platforms the GTK-server has been compiled successfully?